-This is a manual for working with the DynaPort MM.
+This is a manual for working with the MoveMonitor using McRoberts hardware DynaPort MM and MM+.
+Both devices are operated in the same way and are referred to in this manual as ‘DynaPort’.
 It is recommended to follow the steps in this manual prior to the first measurement to familiarize yourself with the device and its settings.
 With the index on the left hand side of this page you can quickly navigate to the paragraph of interest.

 Before first use

-The DynaPort MM can be controlled via the website https://www.mcroberts.nl/mymcroberts.
+The DynaPort can be controlled via the website https://my2.mcroberts.nl.
 All steps, from preparing the measurement to viewing the reports take place here.

 Preparing the device for a measurement